 The goal of this program is to strengthen an individual's background in a teaching field.
-The specialized areas of interest include agriculture and natural resource education, home economics education, industrial arts, industrial education, and vocational-special needs education.
+Specialized areas of interest include agriculture and natural resource education, home economics education, industrial arts, industrial education, and vocationalspecial needs education.

 REQUIREMENTS FOR ADMISSION TO GRADUATE STUDIES FOR THE DEGREE OF MASTER OF ARTS IN TEACHING